Water sampling – Turon River near Sunny Corner

 Results summary

 Samples from sites 3 to 7, including the Turon River sites, generally indicated relatively good water quality, with neutral pH, low turbidity, and low concentrations of metals with the exception of zinc.
-Zinc was elevated at Sites 1, 2 and 3 but was substantially lower at the Turon River sites indicating that concentrations were decreasing downstream of the former mine.
+Aluminium, lead, nickel and zinc were elevated at Sites 1 and 2 but were substantially lower at the Turon River sites indicating that concentrations were decreasing downstream of the former mine.
 The electrical conductivity of the samples from sites 3 to 7 was higher than the guideline value, but this is not unusual for waterways in the region and the Williwa Creek sample was slightly acidic.
 The Jews Creek sample also had higher electrical conductivity than the sites downstream of the former mine.

 Dissolved metals are used for ecological assessments as this is the fraction of the metal (the part that is toxic to organisms) as provided in Table 2: Water Quality Guideline Values for upland river aquatic ecosystems.

-Several metals were above aquatic ecosystem health guideline values at Sites 1 and 2 on Daylight Creek, the closest sites to the former Sunny Corner mine, which indicates a risk to aquatic animals and plants.
+Several metals (Zinc, lead, copper, cobalt and cadmium) were above aquatic ecosystem health guideline values at Sites 1 and 2 on Daylight Creek, the closest sites to the former Sunny Corner mine, which indicates a risk to aquatic animals and plants.
 The elevated metals concentrations in Daylight Creek samples are consistent with, although lower than, sampling results reported in published literature (eg Hayes et al. 2003).

 Next steps